dotfile/awesome/README.md

   I'm currently running v3.4.10 under Ubuntu 11.10, and I need to port my old configurations, find out what is new, etc.
 * I'm going to try to match the vim zenburn and/or lucius2 color schemes.
-* Need to get rid of gaps between windows.
 * I need to figure out what to use for:
 	* Compositor
 	* Power indicator